For each of the different types of risk shown in the table, it is possible to know the details of the active management methods within the Group.

 This category includes all the risks which may influence achievement of the targets, i.e. relating to the effectiveness and efficiency of business transactions, levels of performance, profitability and protection of the resources against losses.

-The process of managing the Group’s risks entails that, for each business line and operating area, the activities performed are analysed and the main risk factors connected with achievement of the objectives are identified.
-Following the identification activity, the risks are assessed qualitatively and quantitatively, thus making it possible to identify the most significant risks.
-The analysis also involves an assessment of the current and prospective level of control of the risk, monitored by means of specific key risk indicators.
+For each business chain and operational area, the Group's risk management process provides for an analysis of the activities performed and the identification of the main risk factors related to the achievement of objectives.
+Following the identification activity, the risks are assessed qualitatively and quantitatively (in terms of magnitude and probability of occurrence), thus making it possible to identify the most significant risks.
+The analysis also includes an assessment of the current and prospective level of risk control, monitored by means of specific key risk indicators.
+The above steps enable the structuring of specific treatment plans for each risk factor.

 Along all the management phases, each risk is subjected on a continuous basis to a process of control and monitoring, which checks whether the treatment activities approved and planned have been correctly and effectively implemented, and whether any new operational risks have arisen.
+The process of managing operational risks is associated with a comprehensive and structured reporting system for presenting the results of the risk measurement and management activity.
+Each process stage is performed in accordance with standards and references defined at Group level.
+At least annually, the operational risk situation is updated, in which the dimension and level of control of the monitored risks are highlighted; financial, IT, credit and energy risk situations are updated quarterly.

-The risk analysis also supports the preparation of planning tools.
 In this regard, Iren has equipped itself with a very detailed risk map that corresponds to the reality of the Group, with qualitative and quantitative assessments of each individual risk and with details of the controls and mitigation actions in place or planned.
 For each risk identified, the relevant ESG (Environmental, Social and Governance) impacts are associated.

 Of particular note are:

-c.
-Cyber risks - defined as the set of internal and external threats which can compromise business continuity or cause civil liability damage to third parties in the event of loss or disclosure of sensitive data.
+Cyber risks are defined as the set of internal and external threats which can compromise business continuity or cause civil liability damage to third parties in the event of loss or disclosure of sensitive data.
 From an internal point of view, the operational risks regarding information technology are closely related to the business of Iren Group, which operates network infrastructures and plants, including through remote control, accounting operational management and invoicing systems and energy commodity trading platforms.
+Iren Group is, in fact, one of the leading Italian operators on the Energy Exchange and any accidental unavailability of the system could have considerable economic consequences, connected with the non‐submission of energy sale or purchase offers.
+At the same time, problems related to supervision and data acquisition on physical systems could cause plant shutdowns and collateral and even serious damage.
+A breakdown of invoicing systems could also determine delays in issuing bills and the related collections, as well as damage to reputation.

-To mitigate such risks, specific measures have been adopted, such as redundancies, highly‐reliable systems and appropriate emergency procedures, which are periodically subject to simulations, to ensure their effectiveness.
-The Group has adopted a Cyber Risk Policy, approved by the Board of Directors of Iren S.p.A., which provides for the convening of specific Risk Commissions, the monitoring of performance indicators and dedicated reporting.
+The Group Cyber Risk Policy is in force, approved by the Board of Directors of Iren S.p.A., which - like the other main risk policies - provides for the convening of specific Risk Commissions, the monitoring of performance indicators and dedicated reporting.

-The Risk Management Department actively participated in the development of the new 2030 Business Plan and structured three distinct areas of analysis: a qualitative-quantitative risk assessment, a specific focus on Plan investments and a focus on climate change risks.
+In the development of the 2030 Business Plan, the Group has structured three distinct areas of analysis: a qualitative-quantitative risk assessment, a specific focus on investments and a focus on climate change risks.

-The qualitative Risk Assessment was based on an analysis of industry trends, the Group’s exposure to related strategic risks and the related ability of the Business Plan to mitigate these risks.
-Consequently, for the risk categories and related elementary risks mapped as part of the Group’s Risk Map, a detailed analysis of the quantitative drivers relating to the risks with an impact in the years of the Plan was carried out.
+The qualitative risk assessment was based on an analysis of industry trends, the Group's exposure to related strategic risks and the related ability of the Business Plan to mitigate these risks.
+Consequently, for the risk categories and related elementary risks mapped as part of the Group's Risk Map, which also integrates the ESG impacts for each risk, a detailed analysis of the quantitative drivers relating to the risks with an impact in the years of the Plan was carried out.
+Once these risks have been identified, the relative impacts, probability of occurrence and mitigation actions have been quantified in order to quantify both the inherent and residual risk value.
+This assessment led to the enhancement of the Plan's stress test and related rating indices.

 M&A transactions and other initiatives of a strategic nature, which were assessed during the year, were also subject to detailed analysis, with a particular focus on the impact of these transactions on the Group's sustainability objectives (environmental indicators, where significant, and social indicators relating, for example, to compliance with labour, health and safety regarding the target and governance policies) and consistency with the EU Taxonomy.